 The mouse eats the cheese.

-In this lesson, we will see how to form and when to use the Italian present tense, along with the main irregular verbs.
+In this lesson, we will see how to form and when to use the Italian present tense, as well as the most important irregular verbs.

 Let’s get started!
 Iniziamo!